 - A hypothetical role of enigmatic small RNAs abundant in meiosis of grasses (phasiRNAs) in chromatin dynamics.

-Due to my discoveries and working with different topics, I am in the fortunate situation to be very versatile on my main focus and techniques – allowing me to be a fit for many different job positions and proposal calls, but also to have backup plans to ascertain success.
-To address the topics below, I am pairing cell biology with molecular biology, including sequencing approaches and bioinformatics.
+Due to my discoveries and working with different topics, I was in the fortunate situation to be very versatile on my main focus and techniques – allowing me to be a fit for many different job positions and proposal calls, but also to have backup plans to ascertain success.
+To address the topics below, I pair cell biology with molecular biology, including sequencing approaches and bioinformatics.

 - Chromatin dynamics during meiosis